-3. The Family Fee Schedule provided by the California Department of Social Services.
+3. The Family Fee Schedule provided by the California Departn

-Families will be assessed a flat monthly full-time or parttime fee, based on hours of care certified for the month, income, and family size.
-Families with a certified need of less than 130 hours per month will be assessed a part-time fee, while families with a certified need of 130 hours or more per month will be assessed a full-time fee.
+Families will be assessed a flat monthly full-time or part-time fee, b income, and family size.
+Families with a certified need of less than 1 while families with a certified need of 130 hours or more per month will be assessed a full-time fee.
 Drew CDC cannot under any circumstance recalculate fees based on a child's actual attendance.